Search Comment Central

 Morriss explains that: “President Trump isn't particularly inclined to support multilateral efforts, especially those led by Europe”.

 Consequently, Morriss expects the U.S. will be less willing to align with OECD initiatives.
-“In fact,” he explains, “I know people are actively working to persuade the Trump administration to defund the OECD, which would be a significant blow to financial freedom globally.”
+“In fact,” he explains, “I know people are actively working to persuade the Trump administration to defund the OECD, which would be a significant blow for financial freedom globally.”

 Secondly, Morriss points to Trump’s promised tax cuts, which may reduce tax-driven incentives for using IFCs by facilitating such activities within the U.S. itself.